 Before an interview, you may feel nervous, stressed, anxious or overly excited.
 There are a variety of relaxation techniques you can try to help calm yourself.
 Consider meditation, talking to a friend, breathing deeply, or listening to your favourite song.
 And remember – we are not here to scare you.
 We are here to get to know you and help you begin your career.

 It is likely that you will be asked to describe a situation that involved conflict.
 Think about what happened, how you handled it and what you reflected on following the situation.
-If possible, discuss a situation relevant to the position you are applying for – perhaps it could be an event that occurred during previous work experience.
+If possible, discuss a situation relevant to the position you are applying for such as an event that occurred during previous work experience.

 Sometimes, choosing an outfit for an interview can be the hardest part!
 We do not expect you to look glamorous or spend hours on end getting ready.
 However, it is important to dress smart and to wear clothes appropriate to the job you are applying for.
 For example, if you are applying for a general nursing or midwifery position, you may like to wear closed toe shoes, trousers and a blouse/shirt and tie.
 If you wear make-up, I recommend you keep it natural.